groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/groupdocs-java-watermark-annotations-pdf-guide/_index.md

 **Common mistake to avoid**: Forgetting to call `dispose()` can lead to memory leaks, especially when processing multiple documents.

-## Step-by-Step: Adding Watermarks to PDF with Java
+## How to Add pdf watermark multiple pages with Java

 Now for the main event – actually adding those watermarks!
 The GroupDocs.Annotation library makes this surprisingly straightforward once you understand the components.